Suhasini Vira (International Students’ Representative 2018/19)

-To open a bank account in the UK, an essential document is a letter from the college that confirms your official status as a student at Durham University.
+To open a bank account in the UK, an essential document is a student status letter from the college that confirms your official status as a student at Durham University.
 In order to be able to request for this letter, however, you must be fully registered with the university, which basically means your online enrolment, registration, and verification of identity have been completed.
-Once you have done these things, you can contact Claire Basnett, the Student Support Administrator to request for your letter.
+Once you have done these things, you can contact Claire Basnett, the Student Support Administrator (email@example.com) to request for your letter.

 Once you have received your letter, we suggest you open your bank account as soon as possible so that you have it out of the way and can start using your account in the UK.
-The best way to carry this out is to book an appointment early (ideally in International Induction Week because the appointments fill up fast) by heading down to your bank of choice.
+The best way to carry this out is to book an appointment early (ideally during International Induction because the appointments fill up fast) by heading down to your bank of choice.
 The bank staff will be familiar with the process so don’t hesitate to ask for their help, as they will explain the process to you!

 As an international student, you may want to consider if your bank is represented overseas, which may ease your travelling and transferring of money internationally, etc.

 For more details, you can check out this link that gives you very detailed answers to questions you may have or information you may need (including a summary of what each bank in Durham offers to students!).